{{ result.summaryTitle }}

 What counts as one event?

-Should average event size include labels and JSON fields?
+Should average event size include labels and attributes?

-Yes, if those bytes are stored with the record.
-Labels, attributes, parsed fields, and JSON payloads can dominate capacity for chatty services.
-If your platform reports stored bytes per event after parsing and indexing, use that measured value and leave extra overhead at zero unless you know something is excluded.
+Yes, when those bytes are stored with the record.
+If your backend reports stored bytes per event after parsing, compression, and indexing, use that measured value and avoid adding the same overhead again.

-Why does the result change so much when retention days change?
+Why does retention change the result so much?

 Why is compression applied before replication?

-The model treats compression or columnar encoding as part of the stored primary copy.
+The model treats compression or stored encoding as part of the primary retained copy.
 Replica copies then duplicate that compressed retained data.
-If your platform replicates before compression, enter a lower compression saving or compare the estimate against measured stored bytes.

-No. It models volume from numeric inputs and optional labels you type.
-It does not inspect log files, connect to an observability backend, or run a live measurement against your environment.
+No. It models storage from numeric inputs and an optional label typed in the browser.
+It does not connect to a log store, trace backend, metrics system, or collector.

 Glossary: